lhmet-ped/HEgis/README.md

 #> 1    74 G.B.
 MUNHOZ    74    76    11   53.8 EX         0      1931     2018
 ```

-We now use the ‘station id’ (posto) to select the polygon of interest.
+We now use the "station id" (posto) to select the polygon of interest.

 ``` r
 (poly_posto <- extract_poly(station = info_posto$posto))